 Gaspar Saladino is my favorite letterer.
 I already liked his work when I started at DC Comics in 1977, and soon came to appreciate it even more seeing it in person.
 I also met Gaspar then, but didn’t get to know him well until much later.
 He was always friendly and cheerful, with a hearty laugh, when he brought his work into the DC offices.
-As with Ira Schnapp, I’ve written dozens of articles about Gaspar on my blog, but what’s missing is a one-article summary and overview of his life and work, and that’s what I’m doing here, with links to all the other articles about him.
+As with Ira Schnapp, I’ve written dozens of articles about Gaspar on my blog, this is a one-article summary and overview of his life and work, with links to all the other articles about him.
 His SWAMP THING logo, above, is my favorite of his many logos, I love the organic shapes, energy, and mix of brush and pen work on the outlines and inner textures.
 It evokes the character and the original series perfectly.

 After two years in the service, Gaspar returned to Brooklyn and was soon pounding the pavement looking for employment.
 His original direction was fashion design, but he found little work in that field.
 In 1949 he put together some sample comics pages that he drew, lettered and inked and took them to National (DC) Comics where production manager Sol Harrison, a graduate of his high school, was known to be friendly to other graduates.
 Sol showed Gaspar’s samples to the editors, and Julius Schwartz expressed interest.
 Julie said that, while he didn’t like Gaspar’s art enough to hire him for that, he did like his lettering, and offered him regular lettering work, which Gaspar was happy to get.